How to organize your desk at home | Engadget

-More people are working from home than ever before, which has led some to level up their WFH environments with new gear, new accessories and yes, new furniture.
-But if you want to make your home office a more functional space, you should try to keep it neat and clutter-free as well.
+A healthy work from home environment is more than just setting up a laptop on a desk.
+If you want a more functional space, you should try to keep it neat and clutter-free as well.
 Here are a few recommendations from our staff that will help you organize your desk and hopefully be more productive as a result.

 Monitor risers